 streets are eroding more and more and still we wade our way

-through to reach the half-price summer sales –
+through to reach the half-price summer sales – the banks and building societies and financial institutions

 play with our lives until market’s end, growing day by day,